 Known mostly for its extensive gin menu, Tribeton is also a fabulous place to go for a cuppa.
 With an on-site pastry chef, a quick scroll through their Instagram will have your stomach grumbling for a scone.
 Meanwhile, the trendy interiors give off a fun New York vibe.
 It's a perfect spot for romantic tea for two.

-Blas Cafe at the Chocolate Factory, Kings Inn Street, Dublin 1
+At the Chocolate Factory, Kings Inn Street, Dublin 1

 Are scones your guilty pleasure?
 You'll die and go to heaven when you smell the freshly baked scones at Blas Cafe – let alone taste them.
 Just layer on some butter and raspberry preserve, et bon appetite.

-The Boathouse, Phoenix Park, Dublin 15
+Phoenix Park, Dublin 15

 The deck at the Boathouse, which overlooks an ornamental lake at Farmleigh, Phoenix Park, makes for a beautiful setting for morning tea.
 Its surroundings remain unchanged since the nineteenth century so it feels like you’re in another world.
 Delicious scones, cakes and tea are served from 10am till 5pm.

-Keogh's Cafe, Trinity Street, Dublin 2
+Trinity Street, Dublin 2

-This family-run business is famous for their fruit scones so they have to make the list.
+This family-run business is famous for its fruit scones so they have to make the list.
 Name your flavour, they probably have it.
 From 'Pear & Vanilla' to 'Brown Raisin Cinnamon', there's something for every tastebud.
 They offer a full range of herbal teas too, so everybody is catered for.
 This is a good spot for a catch-up with your colleagues.
 After all, it's right in the heart of town.

-Avoca, Monkstown, Co.
+Monkstown, Co.
 Dublin

 Another favourite among Image staff is Avoca in Monkstown.
 With a varied selection (from cheese to berry scones), you’re guaranteed to find your flavour.
 They’ll heat the scone for those who prefer it that way, and they’re served with cream, tasty jam and melted butter.

-Café Parisien, Donegall Square North, Belfast
+Donegall Square North, Belfast